Thul

-Thul (ٹُھل) is the town of Jacobabad District in the Sindh Province of Pakistan.
+Thul (ٹُھل) is a city of Jacobabad District in the Sindh Province of Pakistan.
 It is located at 28°14'0N 68°46'0E at an altitude of 59 metres (196 feet).
 Thul is biggest Tehsil of Sindh; It 10 Police Stations, 3 Town Committees, 1 Civil Hospital and 5 rural Health centers, 3 High Schools, that are working.
-It has a degree college on Mir Pur Burriro road.
+It has a degree college on Mirpur Burriro road.
 Thul has the largest rice industry in the city of Sindh.